tinamliang/tinamliang/README.md

 ## Hi there!
 I'm Tina 👋
 - 🏫 I'm a 2nd year CS Student at the University of McGill
 - 👀 I’m interested in all things tech and especially in creating fullstack products
-- 💻 I’m currently working for Introspect Technology
+- 💻 I’m going to work for Google as a STEP intern.
-- 📫 Open to Winter/Summer 2023 internships!
+- 📫 Open to Summer 2024 internships!

 ## Let's Connect!
 [<img src="https://img.shields.io/badge/LinkedIn-2867B2?style=flat-square&logo=linkedin&labelColor=2867B2" height="25" />](https://www.linkedin.com/in/tina-liang-617406156/)